Hearthstone ups the ante (literally) with the pricey Heroic Brawliseum Tavern Brawl

 - Rewards: Varies based upon how much you win

-You continue your run by playing additional games until you experience the thrill of twelve victories or the agony of three defeats, whichever comes first.
-You can stop between games and come back later to continue your run.
-Every victory increases the difficulty of your next opponent, so if you have four wins, you’re matched up against other players who also have four wins.
+You continue your run by playing additional games until you experience the thrill of 12 victories or the agony of three defeats, whichever comes first.
+Fortunately you can stop between games and come back later to continue your run, so you don’t need to have a marathon play session to win.
+Every victory increases the difficulty of your next opponent.
+If you have four wins, you’re matched up against other players who also have four wins.

 Can you win enough to make the entry fee worth it?
 If we assume 1 pack equals 100 gold, the the break even point is somewhere around 7 or 8 wins depending on how you want to value the Arcane Dust into your equation.